jomjol/neural-network-analog-needle-readout/README.md

 <img src="./images/server_output.png" width="400">

-You can find a more detailed description here.
+You can find a more detailed description here: [Jyupiter-Notebook: Train-CNN_Analog-Needle-Readout](Train-CNN_Analog-Needle-Readout/Train_CNN_Analog-Readout.ipynb)

 server-ip: address of the node-server running the script